Data4Democracy/media-crawler/README.md

 For contributing, the typical open-source git-flow applies.

+**Before branching off to make any changes, please claim the issue with a comment so you can be assigned to it and others know you are already working on it! :)**

 Fork the project, then make a branch off of `master` with a clear and concise name describing your intentions with the branch--something like `handle-old-wapo-format`.

 Then, make your changes to the code in that branch in your Fork on your machine (following instructions above to ensure it works and doesn't throw any unexpected errors).